Broward County Library: African-American Research Library and Cultural Center

-On October 26, 2002, the Broward County Library opened the African-American Research Library and Cultural Center, located at 2650 Sistrunk Boulevard in Fort Lauderdale, Florida.
-The 60,000 square-foot facility has a 300-seat auditorium, a 5,000-square-foot art gallery, and Small Business Resource Center.
+On October 26, 2002, the Broward County Library opened the African-American Research Library and Cultural Center in Fort Lauderdale, Florida.
+Samuel F. Morrison the library director, was inspired to build the library after a visit to the Atlanta–Fulton Public Library System, Auburn Avenue Research Library on African American Culture and History.

+The African-American Research Library and Cultural Center is a 60,000 square-foot facility with a 300-seat auditorium, a 5,000-square-foot art gallery, and Small Business Resource Center.
 Since its opening, the Center has hosted more than 38 major exhibits and served more than 895,000 customers.

-Broward County Historical Archives

-The Broward County Historical Archives has been a part of the Broward County Library since 2011 and contains over 800 archival collections and more than 120,000 cataloged items.
-Research appointments are held in the Bienes Museum of the Modern Book Reading Room on the 6th floor of the Main Library, and the Archive's mission is to preserve materials and objects that document the history of Broward County, Florida, and to make these records available to the public.